LIV/XREW/README.md

 XREW is a single-header OpenXR Extension Wrangler, generated from the [OpenXR registry](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/master/specification/registry/xr.xml)

 This automate the task of calling `xrGetInstanceProcAddr()` for every non-core function you may need.
-This do not replace, but intead complement, the OpenXR loader present in the SDK.
+This do not replace, but instead complement, the OpenXR loader present in the SDK.

 Naming and general "way of working" is inspired by [GLEW](http://glew.sourceforge.net/).
 However, XREW is a really small header only library and do not interfere with the linking process.

 ## How to use XREW

-Obain a copy of `xrew.h` by downloading it here, cloning this repository, or by generating it yourself from the python script and the registry.
+Obtain a copy of `xrew.h` by downloading it here, cloning this repository, or by generating it yourself from the python script and the registry.

 ```C
 //Include the header only library: